 Six ships of the Royal Navy have borne the name Invincible.

-The last (our) Invincible was the sixth in the famous line which began with the French 74 gun L’Invincible, captured off Finisterre in 1747.
+The last (our) Invincible was the sixth in the famous line which began with the French 74 gun L’Invincible, built in 1744 and captured off Finisterre in 1747.

 The second Invincible was a third rate, 74 gun ship launched at Deptford in 1765.
 Her adventurous career included three historic sea battles and ended when she was wrecked off the Norfolk coast in 1801.

-The third Invincible was built at Woolich in 1808, another third rater carrying 74 guns. this ship was broken up at Plymouth in 1861.
+The third Invincible was built at Woolwich in 1808, another third rater carrying 74 guns. this ship was broken up at Plymouth in 1861.

 The fourth Invincible was an armoured “broadside battleship” built by Napier on the Clyde in 1869.
 She mounted 14 guns and saw action in the Egyptian War before being relegated to depot ship duties at Portsmouth, renamed Erebus in 1904 and Fisgard II in 1906, before foundering of Portland while under tow in a storm in 1914.

 The fifth Invincible was built by Armstrong Whitworth on the Tyne.
 A Dreadnought Class Battle Cruiser laid down 2nd April 1906, launched 13th April 1907 and commissioned 20th March 1909.

 She was a battle cruiser attached to the 1st Cruiser Squadron, Home Fleet at the end of 1908.
 She saw action at the Battle of Heligoland before steaming off secretly to avenge a British defeat at Coronel in the Battle of the Falkland Islands.
 She blew up in the Battle of Jutland and sank with the loss of 1,026 crew.
 Only six crew members survived.